MaryHal/Barrage/README.md

 ## Usage

-Currently you can access the C library directly or use Lua wrapper functions.
+Currently you can link the C library or use Lua wrapper (named `BarrageC`).
 More wrappers once this project is more stable.

 ### C